-Are you looking for exciting alternatives to Scratch for kids?
+Are you looking for exciting alternatives to Scratch?
 Look no further!
 This article dives into the world of Scratch alternatives, exploring a range of innovative platforms and free tools that offer unique coding experiences.
-We'll also reveal platforms that cater to older students, and even offline Scratch alternatives.
-Notably, one of these platforms might just be the catalyst that transforms your child's fleeting interest into a lifelong passion for coding.
-So let's get started.
+We'll also reveal languages that cater to older students, as well as offline Scratch alternatives.
+These are great for kids who want to try something more complex or new to keep their interest and imagination in coding!

 For live expert guidance, join free award-winning coding classes for kids, designed by professionals from Google, Stanford, and MIT.